NivOridocs/burning/README.md

 // or if you are using COAL, BLAZE_ROD, or LAVA_BUCKET Burning burning = Burning.COAL.withValue(800);

+// Create a burning context
+BurningContext context = BurningContext.defaultInstance(world);

 // How to
 Burning transferred = BurningStorage.transfer(
         source, // transfer from this storage
         target, // to this storage
-        burning, // up to this amount of burning fuel null); // creating a new transaction in doing so
+        burning, // up to this amount of burning fuel context, // with this burning context
+        null); // creating a new transaction in doing so
 // `transferred` will have the same fuel as `burning`
 ```